fouwels-org/os-next/README.md

     /build.sh build_init  - will only build the go init and uinit programs /build.sh rebuild  - will only build the go init and uinit programs and the reassmble the EFI.
 It will not rebuild the kernel, but /build.sh must have been run for this to work

+    ./build.sh FACTORY - will build the EFI for a factory setup of the a box ./build.sh %DEV% - will build the EFI for the specific %DEV%.
+Supported is K300, K700, Magelis

 When the build process completes there will be a EFI image, called BOOTx64, in the out folder.

 ## To clean up